springload/ssm-parent/README.md

 This is mostly a parent process for Docker with one addition: it can read from AWS SSM Parameter store.

+Please note, that it still requires a proper `init` process, for example the one embedded into Docker can be used with `docker run --init`.

 The way it works is that ssm-parent can be used as an entrypoint for Docker.
-Firstly, it retrieves all specified parameters, then injects them to the environment, and finally runs the command.
+Firstly, it retrieves all specified parameters, then injects them to the environment, and finally runs the command using `execve` syscall.

 All parameters must be in JSON format, i.e.: